The library will have the following hours over Thanksgiving:

 Ancestry.com Library Edition can be used on any of the computer workstations at the library.
 To get on the library computers you do need to have a library card.
 Please call (269) 468-3431 with any questions.

 Story Hour meets on Wednesdays at 10:30 am.
 Join Ms. Amy for a craft, story and song time!
 Story Hour is for toddler and preschool aged children.
 It is asked that all children be accompanied and supervised by an adult.
+There will be no Story Hour on Wednesday, November 26th due to the Thanksgiving Holiday!
 There is no sign-up or fee required.

-The Coloma Library Book Club is meeting for a book discussion on Thursday, October 16 @ 5:30 pm.
-The title to read before the discussion is Outside the Lines by Amy Hatvany.
-Copies are available at the front desk for check out.
+The Coloma Library Book Club is meeting for a book discussion on Thursday, December 4 @ 5:30 pm.
+The title to read before the discussion is Snow Child by Eowyn Ivey.
+Copies are generally available at the front desk for check out.

 The Book club regularly meets every other Thursday and is always looking for new members.
 If you are interested in more information please click here or stop in the library.

 The library appreciates any donation which it receives.
 While we would love to accept all donations offered to us, we have a small library staff and team of volunteers to sort through donations.
 Each item donated is looked through and a decision is made if the items should be put in the library collection, sent to the book sale or distributed as free material to the public.
 Going through donations can be a very time consuming process.
 We greatly appreciate your adherence to the following guidelines before bringing your materials to the library.
 Thank you!

 - Encyclopedias and textbooks over 5 years old will not be accepted.

 - Books must be clean- not dirty or musty.
 If your books have been stored in an attic, basement, and/or garage for any length of time will most likely be dirty or musty.